 Binh Thuan has several rivers mostly originating in the province itself or in the highlands of neighbouring Lâm Đong Province.
 Most flow into the South China Sea (also known as the East Sea).
 Some of the major rivers are the Luy River (Sông Luy) in the east, the Cai River (Sông Cái) in the centre, and the Dinh River (Sông Dinh) in the west.
 La Nga River (Sông La Ngà) flows through four districts in the north-west of the province and is a major tributary of the Đồng Nai River.
 The largest lake is Song Quan Lake (ho Sông Quán) in the centre of the province around 30 km north of Phan Thiet.
 Another major lake is Bien Lac in the northwest region of the province.

-As of 2007, 50% of the province (394,100ha) are covered with forests, which is high compared to most other provinces of the south-central coastal region.
-Forests are mostly located in the province’s mountainous regions in the northwest and north-east.
-Despite its large forested area, the province also has a lot of agricultural land.
+As of 2007, 50% of the province (394,100ha) is covered with forests, which is high compared to most other provinces of the south-central coastal region.
+Forests are mostly located in the province’s mountainous regions in the northwest and northeast.
+Despite its large forested area, the province also has a lot of agricultural lands.
 284,200ha were used for agriculture in 2007, which is the largest figure among all provinces of the central coast regions (both north central and south central).

-Binh Thuan is one of the most arid provinces in Vietnam.
+Binh Thuan is one of the aridest provinces in Vietnam.
 Much of the province receives less than 800mm of rain per year.
-The months from November to April are particularly dry, with less 200mm of rain.
-It has reserves of arsenic in the north-western mountains and titanium along its western coast.
+The months from November to April are particularly dry, with less than 200mm of rain.
+It has reserves of arsenic in the northwestern mountains and titanium along its western coast.

 Binh Thuan had a population of 1,170,700 people in 2007.
 The population grew by 1.35% per year on average between 2000 and 2007.
 Growth was particularly strong in the cities and towns at 4.42% per year on average.
 As a result, urbanisation increased from 30.4% in 2000 to 37.5% in 2007, making it one of the most urbanized provinces of the South Central Coast (after Khánh Hòa Province).
 Population density ranges from around 1000/km² in Phan Thiet to less than 100/km² in the districts of Bac Binh, Ham Tan, Ham Thuan Nam, and Tanh Linh.